mattzeunert/mattzeunert.github.io/_posts/2019-07-21-running-headful-chrome-on-ubuntu-server.md

 Building the Chrome extension before launching the test fixed the problem.

 ## [FATAL:proc_util.cc(97)] Check failed: fstatat(proc_self_fd, de->d_name, &s, 0) == 0

+There are two reasons for this:

+### Missing Chrome flags

+You need to start Chrome with the `--no-sandbox` and `--disable-setuid-sandbox` flags.
+Throw in `--disable-gpu` to be on the safe side.

+### Mismatched Chrome version

 At some point I noticed that the normal Google Chrome install was fine, but the Puppeteer one in `node_modules/puppeteer/.local-chromium` was failing.
 That's because Puppeteer usually only supports [one version of Chromium](https://github.com/GoogleChrome/puppeteer#q-why-doesnt-puppeteer-vxxx-work-with-chromium-vyyy).